edoelas/tfgBlog/_documents/GDD.md

 ![](./../assets/images/sim5.svg){:.img}

 The rest of the actions are executed and the situation of the game ends like this.
+During the last action, the player 1 has tried to go through a wall.
+He has discovered how physics work the hard way and his action hasn't been applied.
 Now is the round of the blue team, which has a way better communication.
-The player 1 decides to go first to avoid the problem that the red team had.
+Player 1 decides to go first to avoid the problem that the red team had.

 ![](./../assets/images/sim6.svg){:.img}